nhost/demo-intranet/PROJECT_INDEX.md

 4. **Update .rules file** if architectural patterns change
 5. **Test GraphQL operations** with appropriate roles before integration
 6. **Use the local Nhost documentation** in `nhost/docs/` for SDK usage (beta version)
+7. **Respect permission boundaries** when implementing new features that involve departments
+8. **Parse JWT claims correctly** using the established patterns in Departments.tsx

 ---